vshanbha/RAGPoC/README.md

    ```

 ## Users and Roles ##
-Create a file called `secrets.toml` insite the `.streamlit` directory and add the following information.
+Create a file called `secrets.toml` insitde the `.streamlit` director and add the following information.
    ```
    API_KEY="<your-OpenAI-api-key>"